 A small business invoice is an important document that lists all of the services provided to or by a small business.
 They are essential, as it means that the service provider can get paid on time and without any confusion.

-The result is that contractors get frustrated when their time is wasted answering questions about work that has already been completed and payments that should have been made.
+The result is that small business owners get frustrated when their time is wasted answering questions about work that has already been completed and payments that should have been made.
+Free invoice templates are a good way to get a lot of the correct information in place quickly.

-If you want to save yourself a lot of time and frustration as a contractor for a small business, you need a clear invoice, one that accurately and succinctly describes the work.
+If you want to save yourself a lot of time and frustration as a contractor for a small business, you need a clear free invoice template, one that accurately and succinctly describes the work.

 The exact content of that small business invoice will depend on the contractor, client, and work, but it could include the following: